dojo/docs/dojox/rpc/Service.rst

 .. code-block :: javascript

+  dojo.require("dojo.io.script");
   dojo.require("dojox.rpc.Service");
-  dojo.require("dojo.io.script");

 We only need `dojo.io.script <dojo/io/script>`_ if our service is cross-domain, which the provided SMDLibrary SMD's are.
-If you define your own SMD with a local target endpoint, you can omit the require()
+If you define your own SMD with a local target endpoint, you can omit the require().

 Starting a Service
 ------------------